Authentication

 Recommended setup (API key, any provider)

 Section titled “Recommended setup (API key, any provider)”If you’re running a long-lived gateway, start with an API key for your chosen provider.
-For Anthropic specifically, API key auth is the safe path and is recommended over subscription setup-token auth.
+For Anthropic specifically, API key auth is still the most predictable server setup, but OpenClaw also supports reusing a local Claude CLI login.

 - Create an API key in your provider console.